Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_20.md

 + people freely move
 + changing status by selling labor
 + change your life through your own efforts
+    + by *willpower*
+    + in a chaotic reality in which the battle of wills is occurring
 + making money by moving stuff around
 + disparity-demand

 ### New Psychotechs

 + processing information better:
     + Arabic numbers
     + negative numbers
     + celestial navigation
     + Aristotelian way of thinking

 #### New Secular Institutions